rails/rails/guides/source/routing.md

 resources :posts, :path => "/admin/posts"
 ```

-In each of these cases, the named routes remain the same as if you did not use +scope+.
-In the last case, the following paths map to +PostsController+:
+In each of these cases, the named routes remain the same as if you did not use `scope`.
+In the last case, the following paths map to `PostsController`:

 |_.HTTP Verb |_.Path               |_.action |_.named helper      |
 |GET         |/admin/posts         |index    | posts_path         |